europeana/metis-vocabularies/README.md

 IDs that should **not** be supported by this vocabulary.
 This may be used for testing purposes (to check that applying this vocabulary applied to the given entity ID neither fails nor returns a result).

+> [!WARNING]
+> The field `suffix` is deprecated, and scheduled for removal.
+Its use is strongly discouraged.
+Use
+> the field `resourceUrlTemplate` instead.
+See the dedicated section below for more information on
+> the template options, including an example on how to achieve the suffix functionality using this
+> field.
+If both `suffix` and `resourceUrlTemplate` are used for the same vocabulary, the
+> `suffix` value will be ignored.

+### Example

 Here follows an example metadata file: